valkey-io/valkey-doc/docs/reference/key-specs.md

 Key specifications may have the following flags:

 * **not_key:** this flag indicates that the specified argument isn't a key.
-  This argument is treated the same as a key when computing which slot a command should be assigned to for Redis cluster.
+  This argument is treated the same as a key when computing which slot a command should be assigned to for Valkey cluster.
   For all other purposes this argument should not be considered a key.
 * **incomplete:** this flag is explained below.
 * **variable_flags:** this flag is explained below.